lackac/app_lego/README.md

 The **locale** module will download localization files from Sven Fuchs' [rails-i18n](http://github.com/svenfuchs/rails-i18n/tree/master/rails/locale) repository.
 The generator will ask for the list of the localizations the user wants, but it can be given through the `LOCALES` environment variable too.
 The list is comma separated, and where no extension is given `.yml` is assumed.
 The first locale in the list will be used as the default locale.
 Example:

     $ LOCALES='hu,de,nl.rb' LEGOS='locale' rails -m http://github.com/lackac/app_lego/raw/master/app_lego.rb my_app

+The locale module also checks for module specific localizations in `locales/` under the same path App LEGO was called from.

 The **misc** module inserts miscellaneous files into the application.
 These include a basic `application_controller.rb`, some helpers, a basic layout with flashes taken care of and some initializers.